Black: 20th and 21st centuries

 In men's fashion, black gradually ceded its dominance to navy blue, particularly in business suits.
 Black evening dress and formal dress in general were worn less and less.
-In 1960, John F. Kennedy was the last American President to be inaugurated wearing formal dress; President Lyndon Johnson and all his successors were inaugurated wearing business suits.
+In 1960, John F. Kennedy was the last American President to be inaugurated wearing formal dress; Lyndon Johnson and his successors were inaugurated wearing business suits.

 Women's fashion was revolutionized and simplified in 1926 by the French designer Coco Chanel, who published a drawing of a simple black dress in Vogue magazine.
 She famously said, "A woman needs just three things; a black dress, a black sweater, and, on her arm, a man she loves."
 French designer Jean Patou also followed suit by creating a black collection in 1929.
 Other designers contributed to the trend of the little black dress.
 The Italian designer Gianni Versace said, "Black is the quintessence of simplicity and elegance," and French designer Yves Saint Laurent said, "black is the liaison which connects art and fashion.
 One of the most famous black dresses of the century was designed by Hubert de Givenchy and was worn by Audrey Hepburn in the 1961 film Breakfast at Tiffany's.

 The American civil rights movement in the 1950s was a struggle for the political equality of African Americans.
 It developed into the Black Power movement in the early 1960s until the late 1980s, and the Black Lives Matter movement in the 2010s and 2020s.
 It also popularized the slogan "Black is Beautiful".